DeNederlandscheBank/general-information/dsh_manifest.md

-# DNB Data Science community manifest
+# DNB Data Science Community Manifest
 Working with data has always been a core competency at De Nederlandsche Bank (DNB).
 Given the increased availability of data and new tools becoming available, interest is growing and a community is emerging.
 Community membership comes with benefits but also with responsibilities.
 Joining our community implies adhering to the principles laid out in this document.

 ## Introduction